- Home

 19 August - Operation Jubilee, known to most as the Dieppe Raid, is launched with Allied reconnaissance forces put ashore in France.
 Flying from separate bases, all three Eagle Squadrons are assigned to cover the operation and are in the thick of the action - No.'s 71 and 133 Squadrons taking part in four missions while No. 121 Squadron takes part in three.
 For the day No. 133 Squadron takes the honors, reporting 6 destroyed and 8 damaged without a loss.
 Two of the six, a Fw-190 and a Ju-88, are the first kills for Don Gentile.

 26 September - On the first anniversary of becoming operational, No. 133 Squadron flies the Eagles last mission for the RAF, the infamous escort mission to Morlaix.
 All twelve planes and eleven pilots are lost.
-This is the only mission on which Spitfire Mk.
+This is the last mission on which Spitfire Mk.
 IX's were used.
-Due in part to these horrific losses the 4th is equipped with their old standby, the Spitfire Mk.
+Due in part to these horrific losses, the 4th is equipped with their old standby, the Spitfire Mk.
 Vb.

 2 October - On its first mission as the USAAF's 4th Fighter Group, W/Cmdr Duke-Woolley leads 334 and 335 on Circus 221 - a diversionary fighter sweep in the Calais-Dunkirk area.
 Encountering Luftwaffe fighters, Capt.
 Oscar Coen, Lt.
 Stanley Anderson and F/O Gene Fetrow each shoot down a Fw-190, while Duke-Woolley and Lt.
 James Clark share a fourth.